JuggernautTej/Mental-Health-and-Music-EDA/MentalHealth_Music_EDA_1_Solutions.md

 | Min    | 1st Quartile | Median | Mean  | 3rd Quartile | Maximum |
 | -------| ------------ | ------ | ----- | ------------ | ------- |
 | 0.00   |  2.00        |  3.00  |  3.57 |  5.00        | 24.00   |
 #### The average listening time from the survey is 3.57 hours.
-However, there were respondents who claimed that they listened to music 24 hours and didn't listen to music at all.
-Although unlikely, these are outliers.
+However, there were respondents who claimed that they listened to music 24 hours and didn't listen to music at all;these are outliers.
 ````r
 ggplot (data=mentalhealth_music_survey, mapping= aes (x= `Hours per day`))+ geom_histogram (fill="#69b3a2", color="#e9ecef", alpha=0.9) +
   scale_x_continuous(breaks = seq(0,24, 5)) + labs(title="Music listening time of participants in hours/day ")